 };

-As you can see from the object structure, the config will be a stringified version of the configuration JSON defined in the Split web console.
-If there is no configuration defined for a treatment, the SDK will return null
+As you can see from the object structure, the config is a stringified version of the configuration JSON defined in the Split user interface.
+If there is no configuration defined for a treatment, the SDK returns null

 method.
 See below for examples on proper usage: